If you have a little more time.

 I haven’t stopped riding bikes or being fascinated by how things work; physically, visually, linguistically, and conceptually.
 A teacher in grade school saw my interest in art, and my attempts at humor and wit, and suggested I go into advertising.
 Being eight at the time I didn’t really know what a job was or what to do with career advice, so I just kept drawing and tinkering.

-After graduating, I had various careers utilizing the varied skills and knowledge I gathered; mostly in art galleries and graphic design.
+After graduating, I took various careers utilizing the varied skills and knowledge I gathered; mostly in graphic design and art galleries.
 On my own, I continued painting, photography, printmaking, working on children’s book ideas, and screenwriting.

-After 10 years of design, independent web projects, HTML emails, and digital marketing and fundraising, I had enough demonstrable experience to convince someone to let me do it for a living.
+After 10 years of “traditional” design, independent web projects, HTML emails, and digital marketing and fundraising, I had enough demonstrable experience to convince someone to let me do web design and development for a living.
 And that’s what I’ve been doing since 2010.

-I was eventually able to take my grade school teacher’s advice and get a job in advertising.
+I was eventually able to take my grade school teacher’s advice and get jobs in advertising and marketing.
 It was a wonderful feeling finding a home for curious creative generalists.
 I was able to take everything I had caught in my weird wide net over the years and apply it to the digital projects we pitched and were awarded.

 For emotional impact and a sense of relatability.